 For those who use oil heat and in other situations where gas is not practical, the most popular option is to use an electric water heater.
 While standard storage tank electric water heaters are cheaper up front than gas water heaters, their energy consumption is much higher.
 These types of electric water heaters use an age-old technology: They pass electricity through heating elements that in turn heat the water.

 Among hybrid electric hot water heaters, we see strong feedback for the GE GeoSpring GEH50DFEJSR (Est. $1,000) 50 gallon hybrid water heater.
-It has a high 2.9 Energy Factor, and is rated to be 67 percent more efficient than a standard electric heater.
-The GE water heater is also Energy Star Qualified, and according to the Energy Star web site, can save a family of four up to $330 per year in electricity costs -- paying back its initial cost premium in under two and a half years.
+It has a high 3.25 Energy Factor, and is rated to be 70 percent more efficient than a standard electric heater.
+According to the Energy Star web site, an Energy Star Qualified heat pump water heater like this GE model can save a family of four up to $330 per year in electricity costs -- paying back its initial cost premium in under two and a half years.

 This hybrid water heater is also Wi-Fi connectable, though an optional GE PBX10W00Y0 Connect Plus (Est. $65) is required for that.
 When so equipped, you can control the modes and settings of the water heater remotely, and receive alerts and notices, via a GE or Wink smartphone app.

-The GEH50DFEJSR is a new model, available only since the start of 2015, yet it has a fairly good track record based on enough reviews to be meaningful.
-We spotted over 80 reviews at Lowes.com, where it gets a 4.3-star rating.
-Many of these reviews can also be seen at the GE web site, while others clearly refer to experiences with older models.
+The GEH50DFEJSR has built up a very good track record.
+We spotted nearly 750 reviews at Lowes.com, where it gets a 4.5-star rating and recommendations from 90 percent of owners.
+Many of these reviews can also be seen at the GE web site, but you can find some additional ones as well.
+Overall there are nearly 810 reviews at the GE site, and a rating of 4.7 stars.
 The GeoSpring GEH50DFEJSR is backed by a warranty that covers parts for 10 years, and labor for one.

 If you need a large capacity electric hot water heater, The GE GeoSpring GEH80DFEJSR (Est. $1,700) is similar to the GEH50DFEJSR, but with an 80 gallon capacity.
-It's attracted only a handful of reviews, but all are extremely positive thus far.
+It's attracted nearly 135 reviews at Lowes.com, and an equally impressive 4.5 star rating, with recommendations from 91 percent of owners thus far.

-Efficiency is, of course, the big issue with conventional storage tank electric water heaters, but the Whirlpool E40R6-45's ER of .95 means that it complies with the latest NACEA efficiency standards.
+Efficiency is, of course, the big issue with conventional storage tank electric water heaters, but the Rheem XE40M06ST45U1's ER of .95 means that it complies with the latest NACEA efficiency standards.
 Up front cost is this electric water heater's biggest virtue as it's otherwise devoid of bells and whistles.